rnjn/mutagen-cassandra/README.md

 The easiest way to mutate your Cassandra schema is by using declarative CQL statements.
 Just be aware that Mutagen Cassandra treats all CQL statements in a single mutation file (separated by semicolons) as a single mutation.

-The CQL version that you use is governed by the configuration of the Astyanax `Keyspace` passed to `CassandraMutagen`.
-Make sure that you set the CQL version to match the statements you'll be using.

 ### CSV mutations